 This blog is a critical appraisal of a randomized controlled trial investigated investigated whether strengthening the hip and core muscles vs. strengthening knee muscles is more effective for the treatment of patellofemoral (knee) pain.

 This blog is a Portuguese translation of the blog ‘Defining Bias’ written by Dabean Faraj.
 Thanks to Cochrane Brazil for the translation.

 This blog explores the difficulties that mental healthcare professionals may experience when responding to patients who are victims of human trafficking.

-This blog takes a critical look at a strength-based training programme for young people with Down Syndrome.
+This blog takes a critical look at the use of functional electronic stimulation for children with cerebral palsy.

 This is a critical analysis of a preliminary randomized control trial to determine if using the Nintendo Wii FitTM would be beneficial as part of the rehabilitation of strength, movement and function following a total knee replacement.